 The dilemma of aiming for sustainable fashion in India lies within the entanglement of generating employment, preserving languishing crafts and creating lasting clothing.
 Fashion brands that address this triangulation with approaches of large-scale production often envision large-scale social impact.
 Following an industrial process, handcrafted sustainable clothing is made to adapt to methods of standardization—an industrial uniformity that is diametrically opposite to the beauty of irregularities in craft products created by diverse hands.
 While these efforts to organize the “unorganized” crafts sector and make it adapt to the contemporary fashion market have favored some craft communities to build larger capacities of production, such noteworthy but ambitious missions of “creating livelihoods” have also resulted in preserving the most commercial versions of traditional crafts.
 As Indian fashion brands continue to market the village in romanticized poetic terms, this rising style of self-orientalism that typically erases the borders between the product on sale and the culture at display has serious cultural implications.
 If a sustainable present and future in Indian fashion is to be imagined, it must be centered in decolonial thinking with an uncompromised cultural sensitivity, to redefine progress and values.

-Laya Chirravuru is a fashion designer from India.
+Laya Chirravuru (she/her) is a fashion designer from India.
 She is an alumnus of the National Institute of Fashion Technology, Delhi.
 Having worked in the retail fashion industry in India, she is currently making headway into the field of research.
 Her passion lies in the areas of sustainability, culture studies, and design anthropology.
 At present, she is pursuing a master’s degree at the Bauhaus Foundation, Dessau, Germany.

 Title image: Ensembles by the Indian designer label Eka, shot in the location of a desert landscape (Source: Casa Noor)